Tuk93/Model_Deployment/README.md

  #### Please note, If you are using Ec2 instance you will need to open custom TCP port 8501 to 0.0.0.0

  ##### Future Model hosting through AWS SageMaker:*

+ ###### Dependencies*

+* Large numbers of labeled images are necessary when training image classifiers  However, manually labeling a large number of images is a cumbersome task and to handle this we can automate Data Labeling using Sagemaker active learning algorithm.
+With larger datasets, there is more potential to automatically label the data because the neural network can achieve high enough accuracy for auto-labeling.
+*  AWS  IAM ,AWS SageMaker & Ground Truth ,AWS CloudFormation

+###### Deployment:*

+* Deployment done through internal bones template which creates CloudFormation template to setup private link with internal Amazon Network and AWS.
+* Model hosted on SageMaker and fine-tuned and retrained with new data every week.
+* Internally Beta, Gamma and Prod stages for deployment.
+* The change in code is deployed via Pipeline by performing E2E checks in the pipeline that ensure newly fine tuned model evaluation metric is equal or above existing model.
+Otherwise deployment halts and require manual approval.
+* *Evaluation Metrics*: Precision, F1 and RocAUC

 ###### Pros: